DhirendraSrivastav007/Data-Science-Projects/NLP- Wikipedia Toxicity/README.md

 <hr>

-## 2. Problem Statement
+# 2. Problem Statement

--

--

-- Device Strategy for Model Building and Selecting Best Model
+- Sentiment Analysis on Wikipedia Comments

+- As a data scientist at Wikipedia who will help Wikipedia to build a predictive model that identifies toxic comments in the discussion and marks them for cleanup by using NLP     and machine learning.
+Post that, help identify the top terms from the toxic comments

+- Web scraping Data Using Beautiful Soup

+- Cleaning up the Data (Text Preprocessing) and vectorizing it for model building

 - Serve the Model on GCP (PaaS) using Flask API